 Joining those ladies in the cast are Taylor Selé, Pepi Sonuga, Daphne Austin, Kevin Mikal Curry, Rhonda Johnson Dents, Quinn McPherson and Tre Stokes.

 When does ‘Queens’ premiere?

-Queens has netted the Tuesday at 10 p.m. spot in ABC’s lineup, with its premiere coming in the fall, though no official date has been announced.
-Queens will get a major lead-in, as The Bachelorette franchise will air from 8-10 p.m. on Tuesdays this fall.
+Queens has netted the Tuesday at 10 p.m. spot in ABC’s lineup, with its premiere coming on Oct.
+19. Queens will get a major lead-in, as The Bachelorette franchise will air from 8-10 p.m. on Tuesdays this fall.